responsible-ai-collaborative/aiid/README.md

 ## Public GraphQL endpoint

-The site exposes a read-only GraphQL endpoint at `/api/graphql`, which is a reflection of the Realm's auto-generated endpoint.
+The site exposes a read-only GraphQL endpoint at `/api/graphql`.

 ### Accessing the endpoint